Table of Contents

 Depending on the circumstances, a number of scenarios could play out.
 If both spouses were Medicaid recipients, the state will try to recover the funds in which it spent for long-term care costs.
 If only one spouse was a Medicaid recipient and passed away prior to the death of the non-Medicaid spouse, the state may or may not attempt to recover the costs for care.
 (This depends on the state in which one resides).
 If the non-Medicaid spouse died prior to the Medicaid recipient spouse, the state will try to recover the funds it spent for long-term care.
 However, if the couple has a disabled, blind, or minor (under 21 years of age) child, the state cannot attempt estate recovery.

 Both spouses have passed, grown children live in home

 Assuming both spouses were Medicaid recipients, the state will try to collect funds for repayment of care via estate recovery unless the home was previously transferred to one of their adult children via the caretaker child exception.
 (Learn more below under “Caregiver Exemption”).
+Another exception would be if the couple has a blind or disabled child, including one that is grown.
 If only one spouse received Medicaid funded care and passed away prior to the non-Medicaid recipient spouse, the state may or may not attempt estate recovery depending on the state in which one lives.

 Please note: If the deceased has a living spouse, a child under 21 years of age, a disabled child, or a blind child, the state cannot try to recover costs from the deceased’s estate.
 Other exceptions also exist.